Friday, November 11, 2011

 doens´t at any moment

-allow us to forget
+allow us to forget what is

 soon to come/have happened.